vuejs/docs/src/api/options-rendering.md

 - **Details**

   A template provided via the `template` option will be compiled on-the-fly at runtime.
-It is only supported when using a full build of Vue that includes the template compiler.
-The builds that include the template compiler have the word `runtime` in their names, e.g. `vue.runtime.esm-bundler.js`.
+It is only supported when using a build of Vue that includes the template compiler.
+The template compiler is **NOT** included in Vue builds that have the word `runtime` in their names, e.g. `vue.runtime.esm-bundler.js`.
 Consult the [dist file guide](https://github.com/vuejs/core/tree/main/packages/vue#which-dist-file-to-use) for more details about the different builds.

   If the string starts with `#` it will be used as a `querySelector` and use the selected element's `innerHTML` as the template string.
 This allows the source template to be authored using native `<template>` elements.